mahirox36/Negomi/README.md

 - Customizable Roles for Members, for everyone, or boosters only
 - Welcoming Users with Images and Messages
 - Auto Role for members and bots
-- AI Integration (Bring Your Own AI For Now)
+- AI Integration (Bring Your AI For Now)
 - Backup Servers, including all types of channels (excluding Forums for now), with their permissions in the same order.
 Roles with their permissions and colors.
 - Fun and Engaging Commands